 I LOVE this soup!
 It’s so delicious, very satisfying and big on flavor!
-Oh and did I mention- there is NO cream added whatsoever and it’s gluten-free too.
+Oh and did I mention- there is NO cream added whats-so-ever!!!
+And it’s gluten-free too.
 Of course!

 I made this soup in a large pot on stove-top, but I am sure it’s easy enough to make it in your crock pot, or slow cooker as well.

 Easy Steps To Make Potato Broccoli and Cheddar Soup:

 First, simmer cubed potatoes, onions and celery with vegetable or chicken broth and water.

 Then add in some steamed chunks of broccoli, and puree it with an immersion hand-held blender, to get a luscious velvety texture.
 And, puree it right in the pot for easy clean up is even better!